 💡 Please note: This article may include affiliate links.
 When you buy through those links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 For more info, please read our disclosure.

-If you are in a hurry, below is my pick for the best oil paint set for artists in 2021.
-If you have more time, then keep on reading
+If you are in a hurry, below is my pick for the best oil paint set for artists today:

 Table of Contents

-That’s why I’ve put together this in depth buyer’s guide for oil paint brands, to talk very briefly about how oils are to use, and to recommend the best oil paint tubes, sets and brushes on the market today – from really affordable to downright astronomical.
+That’s why I’ve put together this artists’ guide for oil paints, to talk very briefly about how oils are to use, and to recommend the best oil paint sets, and tubes on the market today – from really affordable to downright astronomical.
 Because they really can be quite inexpensive, but they can also be, well, yeah…

-- Are there any good inexpensive oil paints?
+- Are there any good inexpensive oil paint sets?

-- What are the best cheap oil paints?
+- What are the best cheap oil painting sets?

 - What are the best oil paints overall?

-- What is the best oil painting kit?
+- What is the best oil painting set?

-- Are there good all in one kits for oil painting?
+- Are there good all in one sets for oil painting?

 - How do you paint with oils?